-Conveyance Route Alternative 2: Haul Road Half-Existing is both technologically and logistically practicable.
+Conveyance Route Alternative 2: Haul Road Radius West is both technologically and logistically practicable.
 This haul road alignment would utilize approximately half of the existing haul road alignment between the San Juan pit and the crushing facilities, including the existing crossing of Cottonwood Wash.
 Impacts to potential waters of the U.S. under this alternative are the 2nd highest of the conveyance route alternatives.

 4.3.3.
-Conveyance Route Alternative 3: Haul Road All-Existing
+Conveyance Route Alternative 3: Haul Road Radius East

 4.3.3.1.
-Description of Conveyance Route Alternative 3: Haul Road All-Existing
+Description of Conveyance Route Alternative 3: Haul Road Radius East

-Conveyance Route Alternative 3: Haul Road All-Existing proposes the construction of a haul road between the Lone Star pit and the existing crushing facilities (Figure 25).
-As for the Base Case haul road, the All-Existing road is an unpaved road with a drivable road surface of approximately 210 feet in width.
+Conveyance Route Alternative 3: Haul Road Radius East proposes the construction of a haul road between the Lone Star pit and the existing crushing facilities (Figure 25).
+As for the Base Case haul road, the Radius East road is an unpaved road with a drivable road surface of approximately 210 feet in width.
 The full width of the road bed prism, or the toe-to-toe length of the base of the road fill, varies along the length of the road, reaching a maximum of approximately 750 feet in width near the Lone Star pit.
-The overall footprint of the haul road is approximately 250 acres.
+The overall footprint of the haul road is approximately 295 acres.

-Under Conveyance Route Alternative 3: Haul Road All-Existing, the haul road would have two termini at the Lone Star pit during mine life (see Figure 25).
+Under Conveyance Route Alternative 3: Haul Road Radius East, the haul road would have two termini at the Lone Star pit during mine life (see Figure 25).
 The northernmost terminus is higher in elevation and would be constructed first, and the second, southern terminus constructed as the Lone Star pit increases in depth.
 The haul road extends west-northwest from the Lone Star pit, past the San Juan pit, to the existing crushing facilities.
-The haul road utilizes all of the existing haul road alignment between the San Juan pit and the existing crushing facilities.
-The new and existing haul road alignments intersect further east of the existing Cottonwood Wash crossing than that proposed under the Half-Existing alternative.
-The new, resulting haul road alignment would utilize this crossing.
+The alignment of the haul road includes a curve east of the new crossing of Peterson Wash and south of the San Juan pit.
+The haul road also utilizes approximately half of the existing haul road alignment between the San Juan pit and the existing crushing facilities.
+The new and existing haul road alignments intersect immediately east of the existing Cottonwood Wash crossing and the new, resulting haul road alignment would utilize this crossing.
+Some widening of the Cottonwood Wash crossing would be required under this alternative.

-A truck service complex that includes a heavy-duty truck lube shop and a fuel station would be built south of the haul road, near the split between the northern and southern arms of the proposed road.
 Drainage crossings for the haul road would be constructed using culverts to allow stormwater flows within the ephemeral drainages to pass from the upgradient side of the haul road to the downgradient side.
-Direct impacts to potential waters of the U.S. for this alternative total approximately 2.99 acres.
+The construction of four diversions upgradient of the haul road would also be necessary (see Figure 25) and would direct potential stormwater flows towards the proposed culverts.
+Direct impacts to potential waters of the U.S. for this alternative total approximately 3.02 acres.

 Conveyance Route Design Components Acres of Land Impacted Acres of Potential Waters Impacted

-Haul Road 250 2.99
+Haul Road 261 2.91

-Service Complex 35 0
+Stormwater Diversions 34 0.11

-TOTAL 285 2.99
+Total 295 3.02

 Table 18.
-Design Criteria for the Conveyance Route under Conveyance Route Alternative 3:
+Design Criteria for the Conveyance Route under Conveyance Route Alternative 3: HaulRoad Radius East